AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

   since that's our markup for imported watermelons

 It's easy to imagine that we'd do the first and forget to do the second.
-Plus, even if we did, we'd be sprinkling the "logic" for this all over the place.
+Plus, even if we did, we'd be sprinkling the logic for this all over the place.

 For example, we could do this::